 What is the typical timeline for IACUC review and approval?

 Applications are reviewed in the order they are received.
 The time required for review and approval of an average IACUC application, carefully prepared in accordance with the recommended guidelines, submitted by an applicant who has completed the required Animal Subjects training, is approximately two to three weeks.
-Full Committee Review (FCR) may take longer depending on when in the meeting cycle the application is received.
+Full Committee Review (FCR) may take longer depending on when the application is received.
 Final approval is dependent upon requested modifications, if any, being satisfactorily completed.
 Many low-risk Animal Use Protocols (AUPs) will be processed by the Designated Member Review (DMR) procedures.
 Please allow for up to 2 weeks for a typical AUP DMR review and up to 4 weeks for a typical AUP FCR review.

 May the IACUC grant conditional or provisional approval?